A Survey of Scaling in Large Language Model Reasoning: Introduction

 Notably, unlike simpler tasks that rely on memorization or direct retrieval of information, reasoning demands deeper cognitive-like processes, including step-by-step deductions, counterfactual reasoning, and planning~\cite{paul2024refiner, kuo2025h}.
 While early LLMs exhibited shallow reasoning abilities~\cite{brown2020language,lu2021fantastically}, recent advancements have introduced techniques aimed at enhancing LLM reasoning performance through various strategies~\cite{deng2023implicit,hao2024training,shen2025efficient}.
 For instance, s1~\cite{muennighoff2025s1} explicitly extends the reasoning length, enabling models to engage in deeper, iterative reasoning that can identify and correct errors in previous inference steps.
-However, scaling reasoning length does not always guarantee improved performance—simply increasing the number of reasoning steps may introduce redundancy, compounding errors, or even diminished accuracy~\cite{rasal2024llm,khan2024debating,michael2023debate}.
+However, scaling reasoning length does not always guarantee improved performance—simply increasing the number of reasoning steps may introduce redundancy, compounding errors, or even diminished accuracy~\cite{rasal2024llm, khan2024debating, michael2023debate, wu2025more, chen2024more, yang2025towards}.
 This highlights the complex and non-trivial nature of scaling in reasoning, necessitating a deeper investigation into how different scaling strategies influence LLM reasoning effectiveness and when they yield diminishing returns.

-This survey aims to provide a comprehensive examination of scaling in LLM reasoning.
-Particularly, we categorize it into multiple dimensions and analyze how and to what extent different scaling strategies contribute to improved reasoning performance.
-We begin by discussing scaling in input size, which enables models to leverage larger contexts for reasoning.
-We then explore scaling in reasoning steps, which improves step-by-step logical inference.
-Next, we examine scaling in reasoning rounds, where LLMs iteratively refine their answers through interaction in multi-agent collaboration and debate.
-We further investigate scaling in training-enabled reasoning, which enhances reasoning capabilities through model optimization.
-Additionally, we discuss the applications of scaling in real-world reasoning tasks and outline future directions for research in this field.
+In this survey, we use \textit{reasoning} to refer to tasks in which the model must perform nontrivial transformation over information, such as multi-step deduction or iterative refinement, rather than merely retrieve or fluently generate content.
+Under this view, not every improvement in general LLM capability should be interpreted as a reasoning improvement.
+For example, larger context windows, retrieval, or memory may improve performance simply by supplying missing evidence, while their reasoning benefit is most meaningful when that evidence must be integrated in a multi-step decision process.
+Conversely, these strategies may offer limited gains on tasks dominated by direct factual recall or shallow pattern matching.
+Throughout this survey, we focus on scaling strategies that strengthen reasoning behavior and highlight the task settings and failure modes under which their gains may diminish.